Crypto Take-Profit Strategy: When and How to Take Profits

 The HODL strategy for taking profits in crypto also leaves a heap of coins on the table.
 Even more than with stocks and other investments, coins go through a number of peaks and valleys before arriving at a particular price.
 Investors who know how and when to take crypto profits can take advantage of these rises and dips and increase their pot by a substantial amount of coin, while taking profits along the way.

-In addition to earning regular income and growing your crypto portfolio, taking profits in crypto will also help you avoid some common HODL pitfalls — one of which is buying the tops.
-Many new HODL investors make the mistake of buying at the end of a trend, which means they have to suffer through some turbulent price corrections and watch their coin decrease by 25 percent or more.
+In addition to earning regular income and growing your crypto portfolio, taking profits in crypto will also help you avoid some common pitfalls β one of which is buying the tops.
+Many new investors make the mistake of buying at the end of a trend, which means they have to suffer through some turbulent price corrections and watch their coin decrease in price.
+Since they have little experience, and no solid crypto profit-taking strategy to follow, these new investors often buy and sell at the wrong time, due to emotional factors like FOMO.
 This psychological hurdle is tough to overcome.

 By following a proven crypto profit-taking strategy, and understanding how and when to take crypto profits by utilizing both fundamental and technical analysis, you can master the markets and profit handsomely from the volatility crypto has become famous for.